laxier/NewChineseDjango/README.md

 ## Future Enhancements

-In upcoming versions, I plan to introduce the following features:
+In future releases, the following features will be introduced:

-- **Interactive Mind Maps**: Enhance the user experience by incorporating interactive mind maps that visually represent connections between words and their meanings.
-This feature will facilitate better understanding and retention of vocabulary.
+- **Expanded Interactive Exercises**: Additional exercises for character recognition and sentence construction.

 Previously, the project was implemented using Flask, but due to the desire to add new features, it was decided to transition to Django.